 She is lying down, ignoring me.

 “You still want to paint?”
 I ask, knowing that she won’t come to me.
 I have to make the first move after our fights.
-I am, after all, the adult, the parent—even if I sometimes wish I didn’t have to be.
+After all, I am the adult, the parent—even if I sometimes wish I didn’t have to be.

 “Sure,” she says, because she really does want to paint her room and finally get rid of the bright pink she picked in the third grade.
 The one I gave her the freedom to choose.
 “I can’t stand the Pepto pink you let me pick.”